 Update: Pregnant Teacher Missing in Maryland Found Dead, Boyfriend Arrested

-DAMASCUS, MD — The body of Lauren Wallen, a pregnant teacher who had gone missing on September 3, was discovered in a shallow grave on Wednesday.
-Authorities have now arrested her boyfriend in connection with the murder.
+DAMASCUS, MD — The body of Lauren Wallen, a pregnant Maryland teacher who disappeared on Sept.
+3, was found in a shallow grave in Damascus on Wednesday.
+Authorities have since arrested her boyfriend in connection with her death.

 Tyler Tessier, who was believed to be the father of Wallen’s unborn child, sat with the missing 31-year-old’s parents at a press conference on Monday, tearfully asking for anyone with information to come forward.